Data format

 Introduction

-In QREF, the algorithms are described as programs comprising hierarchical, directed acyclic graph (henceforth hierarchical DAGs) of subroutines.
+In QREF, algorithms are described as a graph of subroutines.
+These graphs are by design hierarchical, directed, and acyclical.
 Let's break down what this means:

 - Hierarchical means that routines can be nested.